JasonRuonanWang/shore/docs/README.md

 SHORE is a middleware framework designed to facilitate the implementation of plugins to support a range of storage and I/O interfaces on the backend side and a range of data format plugins on the frontend side.
 This allows a separation of I/O optimisation from application optimisation.
-SHORE is has been desinged and implemented as part of a PhD thesis and is thus not production ready software, but more a proof of concept which in fact has been used and deployed for real-world science data reduction on very large scales.
+SHORE has been desinged and implemented as part of a PhD thesis and is thus not production ready software, but more a proof of concept which in fact has been used and deployed for real-world science data reduction on very large scales.